Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Method

+where $e$ is the base of the natural logarithm, $\lambda$ is a parameter which indicates the complexity of the labeling function under the $\mathcal{A}$-distance.
+In other words, a small $\lambda$ indicates our induced labeling function performs well on both domains.(\cite{Ben-David2007}) \end{thm}

-Noticed that, in the case of arbitrarily distribution of finite data, it is difficult to accurately measure $d_{\mathcal{H}}$.
-Ben-David \emph{et al.} \cite{Ben-David2007} utilized $\mathcal{A}$-distance to measure the difference between the $\tilde{\mathcal{D}}^{s}$ and $\tilde{\mathcal{D}}^{t}$ , but it’s still a NP-hard problem even to approximate the error of the optimal hyperplane classifier for arbitrary distributions\cite{KIFER2004}.
+Noticed that, in the case of arbitrarily distribution of finite data, it is difficult to accurately measure $d_{\mathcal{H}}$. \cite{Ben-David2007} used $\mathcal{A}$-distance to measure the difference between the $\tilde{\mathcal{D}}^{s}$ and $\tilde{\mathcal{D}}^{t}$ , but it is still a NP-hard problem even to approximate the error of the optimal hyperplane classifier for arbitrary distributions (\cite{kifer2004detecting}).
 For non-stationary EEG signals with low signal-to-noise ratio, it is even more difficult to accurately express $d_{\mathcal{H}}$.
-However, combining Theorem 1 and Theorem 2, domain adaptation can be achieved by minimizing either the original data distributions or the representation discrepancy.
-With a pre-defined dataset, to reduce the error in target domain, the error in source domain and the difference between the source domain and the target domain should be minimized jointly .
+However, combining Theorem \ref{theorem1} and Theorem \ref{theorem2}, domain adaptation can be achieved by minimizing either the original data distributions or the representation discrepancy.
+With a pre-defined dataset, to reduce the error in target domain, the error in source domain and the difference between the source domain and the target domain should be minimized jointly.